nchanged/realm-js/README.md

 # realm-js
 RealmJs is a new dependency injection/module handling tool for Node.js and javascript projects.
+The library is universal (isomorphic).
+You can easily share modules between frontend and backend accordingly.

 ## Introduction
 Real.js comes with an absolutely superb transpiler, which resemble es6 imports.
 It essentially has the same syntax but with few improvements